 2013 Class of Fellows

-These remarkable artists are sharing their cultural talents, vision and expertise in order to foster greater dialogue and understanding between people of the United States and Jerusalem:
+These remarkable artists shared their cultural talents, vision and expertise in order to foster greater dialogue and understanding between people of the United States and Jerusalem:

 Susan Korda is a New York-based filmmaker who directed, produced and edited the award-winning documentaries Vienna is Different and One of Us, a grant recipient of the Foundation for Jewish Culture’s Lynn and Jules Kroll Fund for Documentary Film.
 She also served as a producer on William Kunstler: Disturbing the Universe.
 She has worked as an editor and story consultant in the U.S., Europe and South Africa.
 Most notably she edited the Academy Award-nominated documentary For All Mankind and was editor and creative collaborator on Sandi DuBowski’s Trembling Before G-d.
 As writer and story consultant she has worked with filmmakers Alan Berliner, Pearl Gluck and Cindy Kleine.
 She currently teaches at Columbia University.
 Korda’s proposed research project is to gather elements for a documentary film that neither explains, condemns nor romanticizes the fabric of the Israeli/Palestinian story, but rather reaches to some of the crossroads of where the individual and collective come together in dreams, jokes, food, and fairy tales.